 The artificial womb taps into a history of different versions and interpretations of the story of the homunculus.
 For some feminists, the homunculus represents the erasure of women from sexual reproduction by technology: men creating beings without the need for women.
 Others muse optimistically about the prospect of artificial reproduction, viewing it as a feminist technology that might liberate women from the health risks involved in carrying and birthing children, re-assigning agency to women, rendering them outside the constraints of their bodies and so-called “biological clocks”.
 Second-wave feminists warned that it could repress as much as liberate, especially when conditions of gender inequality remain unchanged.
 The writer Shulamith Firestone, although a major proponent of artificial womb technology, wrote in 1970 in The Dialectic of Sex that, “In the hands of the present society there is no doubt that the machine could be used — is being used — to intensify the apparatus of repression and to increase established power”.[xv]

 Either way, today’s developments in emerging reproductive technologies hark back to the earlier fantasy visions of the homunculus.
 And the homunculus, in turn, echoes the enduring male fantasy of god-like power: artificially created life.
-Which is to say, the artificial womb prototype ushers in a lineage of technology that is poised to ultimately introduce gestation without a biological “host”– the ultimate god-trick.
+Which is to say, the artificial womb prototype ushers in a lineage of technology that is poised to ultimately introduce gestation without a biological “host,” the creation myth made real — the ultimate god-trick.
 Speculative stories we tell about the future of reproduction — whether imagined in the form of design-fiction, narrativised in science-fiction or represented in films — are embodied and embedded, come from somewhere and are entangled in well-established and continuing power relations and age-old fantasies.

 Which raises the question: What thoughts about reproductive futures does the artificial womb prototype evoke?
 And who benefits from these futures?
 Perhaps one tongue-in-cheek text written by Next Nature might go some way to help to answer these questions.
 Printed on pale pink paper, the reader finds a selection of fictional Craig’s List-style advertisements in the Reprodutopia exhibition brochure.
 They read like a series of dating adverts from the future, placed by people searching for co-parents (Fig 4).
 One reads: “Baires, 19 : Looking for a partner to raise eleven children.
 Why eleven?
 That’s the number I need to create my own soccer team.”